 Beaten by the mancs

-1997 - We lost 3-1 at home to Manchester United.
+1997 - We lost 3-1 at home to Manchester United as Roy Evans took charge for the 200th time.
 After a goalless first half, Andy Cole put the visitors ahead, following an error by Bjørn Tore Kvarme.
 Robbie Fowler then equalised from the spot after Michael Owen was fouled.
 However, David Beckham put United back in front from a free-kick before Cole added his second from a corner, another of his eleven goals against the reds.

 A talented Dane